Florida Farm Wineries: Operating in All Three Tiers

 - Maintain at least 5 acres of owned or managed land in Florida which produces the grapes or other product used in producing wine;

 - Be open to the public for tours, tastings, and sales at least 30 hours each week; and

 - File the annual application and pay the annual registration fee of $100.

 The Florida Farm Winery Program is not only available to wineries making grape wine.
 The program is equally available to cideries, meadaries, and makers of wine from fresh fruit, berries, or other agricultural products.
 In each case, however, at least 60% of the wine must come from Florida agricultural products.

 Florida wineries that meet the requirements of the Florida Farm Winery Program must apply for certification by the Florida Department of Agriculture and Consumer Services.

 Do you have questions about operating as a Florida Farm Winery?
-Contact us at email@example.com to schedule a consultation.
+Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.